 I know this probably sounds confusing to some people, but one very crucial thing about ED recovery for me was balance, not abstinence.
 I have learned that no food should be off limits, no hunger cue should be denied and all food is good food — no food is inherently bad.

-Learning these things helped me fight ED and get rid of him once and for all!
+Learning these things has helped me fight all of ED’s lies.

 There are three specific things I want my ED to know: